 Once the proposed new drainage, grading and pavement has been constructed and the site has been permanently stabilized and the stormwater facilities are online, the operation of the stormwater management system will function as intended.
-In the primary train of stormwater treatment, the stormwater runoff from the paved areas is directed off the pavement, through the sediment forebay then to the infiltration basin where it will recharge the groundwater table.
+In the primary train of stormwater treatment, the stormwater runoff from the paved areas is directed off the pavement, through the sediment forebays then to the wet basin.